UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ***Accounting has now been switched on and will be enforced.
 Users cannot run jobs without a valid AccountString.
 Type `groups` on the command line to check if you have one.
 All valid AccountStrings start with `a_` and are all lower case letters.
 If you do not have a valid AccountString then please contact your supervisor.
 AccountStrings and access are managed by research groups and group leaders.
 Groups who wish to use Bunya are required to apply to set up a group with a valid AccountString.
 Only group leaders can apply to set up such a group.
 A PhD student or postdoc without their own funding and group should not apply.
 Applications can be made by contacting [rcc-support@uq.edu.au](mailto:rcc-support@uq.edu.au).***

-### Simple script for AI GPUs.
+### Simple script for AI_COLLAB GPUs.

 **Nodes bun003, bun004, and bun005.
-AI GPUs are restricted to a specific set of users.
-If you have not been given explicit permission you cannot use these.
+AI_COLLAB GPUs are restricted to a specific set of users.
+If you have not been given explicit permission by their owners you cannot use these.
 Only certain AccountStrings have access to these GPUs.
 If you should and cannot run a job please contact your supervisor.**

 `#!/bin/bash --login`<br>